swcarpentry/make-novice/01-intro.md

 tar -czf analysis.tar.gz isles.dat abyss.dat
 ~~~

-This shell script solved several problems in computational reproducibility:
+This shell script solves several problems in computational reproducibility:

 1. It explicitly documents our pipeline,
     making communication with colleagues (and our future selves) more efficient.